Aadithyaa-Ravishankar/GoTurf/README.md

 # GoTurf
-Turf booking and management system
+Turf booking and management system created with modern looking UI using HTML and CSS and java JDBC.